The Sponsors of the MIC & Marine Corrosion: Industry Training Course are:

 • Comprehensive course materials – printed version for easy reference

-• The latest CRC Press book on Microbiologically Influenced Corrosion (MIC) – included as part of your learning resources
+• Free CRC Press book on Failure Analysis and Microbiologically Influenced Corrosion (MIC) – included as part of your learning resources

 • Engaging lectures and interactive sessions covering MIC fundamentals and practical applications